kimdukgyoo/kimdukgyoo.github.io/index.md

 <!-- To update the left column (contact info & photo) on the index page, check '_layout/default'-->
 ## Hello.

-I am an applied microeconomist and I conduct lab and field experiments to understand how individuals' economic decisions are affected by other-regarding preferences such as altruism, trust, fairness concern, reciprocity, retaliation, and status seeking.
+I study topics on public economics and political economy, and I conduct lab and field experiments to understand how individuals' economic decisions within a group are affected by other-regarding preferences such as altruism, trust, fairness concern, reciprocity, retaliation, and status seeking.

+## Please find my CV here.

 * I usually go by 'Duk,' by pronouncing 'DOOK' quickly.
 * Want to enunciate my first name, 'Duk Gyoo'?  <a href="/howtopronouncemyname.mp3" target="_blank">Click to listen</a>

 ## Upcoming schedules
-- 9/26--10/2, Pasadena CA, Irvine CA
+- 10/24--10/28, Seoul (Yonsei University)
+- 11/9--11/12, Dallas Texas (Midwest Theory Conference)

 <!--
 Text can be **bold**, _italic_, or ~~strikethrough~~.